 For brief thoughts about talks I can offer, have a look at the list below, and follow the links.

 - The Birdlip Grave Group - the story of one of Europe’s most important groups of celtic iron-age items.
-Follow the Birdlip link.
+Follow the Birdlip Grave Group link.

-- For King or Parliament - a look at some of the events and evidence for the battles of Highnam, Highleadon, Hartpury and Redmarley Follow the King or Parliament link.
+- For King or Parliament - Aspects of the English Civil War west and north of Gloucester looking at some of the events and evidence for the battles of Highnam, Highleadon, Hartpury and Redmarley.
+Follow the For King or Parliament link.

 - The Gloucester Tudor Doll - the story of a unique doll that travelled to Gloucester from Belgium in the period of Henry VIII.
 Follow the Tudor Doll link.